How to Travel in the new world of Post COVID-19 / Coronavirus

 - Best Quilt Projects to take on the road

 Do you know someone who could use these COVID Travel tips?
 Click the buttons below to share the list with your friends!
-Then be sure to join us in the Traveling Quilters group on Facebook to for more travel adventures!
+Then be sure to join us in the Traveling Quilters group on Facebook for more travel adventures!